-All Charles University students must have a student photo ID card issued.
+All Charles University students must have a student photo ID card issued by Charles University.
 Your Charles University ID card is your access key to many University resources such as libraries, computer rooms, canteens etc. Cards may be used as long as you are enrolled at Charles University.
+The

-The Student ID Card is a plastic card, bearing your photo and ID number, with a barcode on the front.
+Student ID Card is a plastic card bearing your photo and ID number, with a barcode on the front.

-At first issue, each student will choose either the ID card of CU or the ID card of CU with an ISIC license (International Student Identity Card).
+At first issue, each student will choose either the ID card of CU or the ID card of CU with an ISIC/ALIVE license (International Student Identity Card).

-The ISIC card provides a wide range of discounts and special offers on flights, ferries, rental cars, public transport, accommodation, restaurants, shops, museums and cultural attractions (Please note that the number of discounts vary from country to country).
+The ISIC/ALIVE card provides a wide range of discounts and special offers on flights, ferries, rental cars, public transport, accommodation, restaurants, shops, museums and cultural attractions (Please note that the number of discounts vary from country to country).

-The student ID card is free of charge, the student ID card with ISIC costs 230 CZK.
-Extension of the ISIC validity (with holographic label) also costs 230 CZK.
-Replacement of damaged or lost ID card costs CZK 200 (ID card of CU student with ISIC CZK430).
-If you wish to change the ID card for the ID card with ISIC, it will be the same price as in the case of a repeated issue of the ID card.
+The student ID card is free of charge, the student ID card with ISIC/ALIVE costs 230 CZK.
+Extension of the ISIC/ALIVE validity (with holographic label) also costs 230 CZK.
+Replacement of a damaged or lost ID card costs CZK 100 (ID card of CU student with ISIC/ALIVE CZK 330).
+If you wish to change the ID card for the ID card with ISIC/ALIVE, it will be the same price as in the case of a repeated issue of the ID card.